electron/electron/docs/development/releasing.md

 Email: (this IS public) electron@github.com
 ```

 Publish the release to npm.
+Before running this you'll need to have set `ELECTRON_NPM_OTP` as an environment variable using a code from the aforementioned 2FA authenticator app.
 ```sh
 $ npm whoami
 electron-nightly